 State Parks responded to the lawsuit by preparing a draft PAAEA, which describes the proposed project as Preferred Alternative 2B, including its relationship to Alternatives 2 and 2A as described in the joint EIR/EIS/EIS.

-What about a plan for Washoe Meadows State Park?
+Q: What about a Master Plan for Washoe Meadows State Park?